gvwilson/sensibleadventures/short-stories/litany.md

 the nurse said.
 "How're you feeling?"

-"Been better," Robbie admitted weakly.
+"I've been better," Robbie admitted weakly.

 The nurse nodded.
 "I'll get you home."